cardstack/boxel/README.md

 There is some pre-setup needed to enable free plan on development account:

-1. Use stripe cli to listen the webhook
+1. Use stripe cli to listen for the webhooks that Stripe sends to the realm server

 ```
 stripe listen --forward-to localhost:4201/_stripe-webhook --api-key sk_test_api_key_from_the_sandbox_account